ykakarap/kubecon-na-22-capi-lab/your-first-cluster.md

 export CLUSTER_TOPOLOGY=true
 clusterctl init --infrastructure docker --config ./clusterctl/repository/config.yaml
 ```
+**Note:** The `--config` flag helps clusterctl work in offline mode.
+When connected to the internet you can do `clusterctl init --infrastructure docker` to install CAPI Management Cluster components.

 Each of the provider controllers is installed as a pod on the Kind cluster.
 Once they're up and running you have your very own management Cluster!